Jarod M. BonaCEO and Partner

 Mr. Bona frequently publishes and speaks on antitrust and competition developments, and is the author of The Antitrust Attorney Blog.
-He is also a Non-Governmental Advisor for the Unilateral Conduct Working Group of the International Competition Network, which is an international body devoted exclusively to competition law enforcement with members representing national and multi-national competition authorities.
+He has also been a Non-Governmental Advisor for the Unilateral Conduct Working Group of the International Competition Network, which is an international body devoted exclusively to competition law enforcement with members representing national and multi-national competition authorities.
 As part of that role, Mr. Bona was an author of the Exclusive Dealing chapter of the group’s Unilateral Conduct Workbook for competition authorities, and debated the legality of loyalty discounts at a webinar to educate its members.
+He has also presented at the ABA Antitrust Spring Meeting.

 In 2010, his article, “The Diminishing Role of the Private Attorney General in Antitrust and Securities Class Action Cases Aided by the Supreme Court” was honored with the Burton Award for Legal Writing Achievement.
 The Burton Award is dedicated to the enrichment and refinement of writing in the legal profession and is presented by the Burton Foundation, a nonprofit cultural and academic organization devoted to promoting the legal profession.
 This article was also cited by Chief District Judge B. Lynn Winmill of the Federal District of Idaho in In re Micron Technology, Inc. Securities Litigation.

-In 2015, 2016, and 2017 San Diego Super Lawyers Magazine named Jarod Bona to its San Diego Super Lawyers lists.
+San Diego Super Lawyers Magazine consistently names Jarod Bona to its San Diego Super Lawyers lists.
 In 2014, the San Diego Daily Transcript named Mr. Bona a Top Attorney Finalist for Corporate Litigation in San Diego.
-In 2013, Mr. Bona was named a Rising Star by Minnesota Super Lawyers.
 Mr. Bona is also a Fellow of Litigation Counsel of America, an invitation-only trial lawyer honorary society.

-Mr. Bona is a member of International Referral, a group of global attorneys in several practice areas that were invited based upon their select qualifications.
+Mr. Bona and his firm are also longtime members of IR Global, which is a group of global law firms in several practice areas that were invited based upon their select qualifications.
 This membership allows Mr. Bona to work with some of the top attorneys in jurisdictions around the world, across many practice areas.
+For high-quality boutique firms, IR Global provides the same time of international reach that attorneys at large international firms tout.

 J.D., Harvard Law School, 2001